reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 }, []);
 ```

-In development, your effect will call `addEventListener()`, then immediately `removeEventListener()`, and then `addEventListener()` again with the same handler.
+In development, your Effect will call `addEventListener()`, then immediately `removeEventListener()`, and then `addEventListener()` again with the same handler.
 So there would be only one active subscription at a time.
 This has the same user-visible behavior as calling `addEventListener()` once, as you would see in production.

 ### Triggering animations {/*triggering-animations*/}

-If your effect animates something in, the cleanup function should reset the animation to the initial values:
+If your Effect animates something in, the cleanup function should reset the animation to the initial values:

 ```js {4-6}
 useEffect(() => {